+Cyber security:

-- Cyber security Due to, amongst others, digitalization, availability of data, mobile working and interconnectivity, sensitive information is shared and processed more widely and becomes increasingly vulnerable for (sophisticated) cyber security threats.
+Due to, amongst others, digitalization, availability of data, mobile working and interconnectivity, sensitive information is shared and processed more widely and becomes increasingly vulnerable for (sophisticated) cyber security threats.
 This may result in unwanted disclosure of (competitive) confidential information, manipulation of and/or unavailability of data and IT related (customer) services.
+As a countermeasure, a local cyber security action plan has been established and is implemented under close supervision of local senior management.

+COVID-19:

+Within the framework of the given governmental COVID-19 regulations, Siemens Nederland N.V. has defined measures for the continuation of its activities and business.
+This also includes measures to protect the health and safety of our employees, such as the implementation of a new office concept with a significant emphasis on working from home and more rigid hygiene and social distancing measures at the company's premises.
+Currently the overall COVID-19 situation in the Netherlands remains an uncertainty regarding possible future developments of the virus.
+Within Siemens Nederland N.V. a cross-functional crisis team will continue to diligently monitor and mitigate the relevant effects related to COVID-19, with a focus on securing the health and safety of its employees and business continuity.
+The Company has not made use of governmental support measures .

+Foreign exchange effects:

-As a countermeasure, a local cyber security action plan has been established and is implemented under close supervision of local senior management. - COVID-19 The (governmental) measures already taken and to be taken to master the COVID-19 pandemic, result in impacts on our markets and our ability to achieving our Business Objectives and continue to require significant management attention.
-Key uncertainties of the crisis are its duration and the economic cost of the lockdowns.
-This high degree of uncertainty makes it difficult to provide a detailed and reliable long-term impact analysis at this moment.
-Within Siemens Nederland N.V. a cross-functional crisis team has been set up to diligently monitor and mitigate the relevant effects related to COVID-19, with a focus on securing the health and safety of its employees and business continuity.
-Siemens has defined measures for the continuation of its activities and business in the current scenario, such as the implementation of a new office concept with a significant emphasis on working from home and more rigid hygiene and social distancing measures at the company's premises. - Financial: Foreign Siemens is exposed to currency risks as a result of sales and purchases in currencies other exchange than the functional currency.
-The risk on material (based on thresholds) sales and purchases denominated in foreign currency is covered by either netting or hedged in full through forward exchange contracts. - Compliance: Changes of If not dealt with or implemented adequately can lead to non-conformances (fines, laws, Codes and Standards governance owners, who review changes of laws, legislation, codes and standards.
+Siemens is exposed to currency risks as a result of sales and purchases in currencies other than the functional currency.
+The risk on material (based on thresholds) sales and purchases denominated in foreign currency is covered by either netting or hedged in full through forward exchange contracts.

+Changes of laws, Codes and Standards :

+If not dealt with or implemented adequately can lead to non-conformances (fines, limitations, legal cases, negative exposure).
+Siemens Nederland N.V. has assigned local governance owners, who review changes of laws, legislation, codes and standards.
 In addition, it makes use of databases and experts to support implementation.
+A special area within this risk is the regulation and governance of digital business.
+This risk will be addressed by following the European Regulations that apply for the Netherlands as well, application of form and substance of the contracts that are defined on Corporate level and closely monitoring of local case law.

+Compliance / Anti- corruption, adherence to law

-Anticorruption, adherence toSiemens promotes integrity and acting in accordance with our values and allows zero tolerance for corruption and violations of principles of fair competition.
+Siemens promotes integrity and acting in accordance with our values and allows zero tolerance for corruption and violations of principles of fair competition.
 The Siemens compliance system is divided into 3 action levels: Prevent, Detect and Respond.
 These action levels encompass a comprehensive system of activities by which Siemens intends to ensure business in full accordance with applicable laws and regulations as well as Siemens' internal principles and rules.